How To Use a Pottery Kiln at Home – 13 Tips To Remember

 A thermocouple is an instrument used to measure the temperature in the pottery kilns.
 The manufacturers place the thermocouple so that its tip remains inside the kiln to measure the temperature.

-It’s crucial to keep the area near the tip of the thermocouple clear to obtain the correct reading of the temperature.
+It’s crucial to keep the area near the tip of the thermocouple clear to obtain an accurate temperature reading.
 A thermocouple works by sensing the heat in the kiln and generating a small voltage accordingly.
 It then converts the voltage into temperature.

-If the area near the thermocouple isn’t clear and the tip gets in contact with the clay, it’ll show the temperature of the clay’s surface rather than the temperature of the kiln.
+If the area near the thermocouple isn’t clear and the tip contacts the clay, it’ll read the temperature of the clay’s surface rather than the kiln’s.
 As a result, you’ll see the wrong readings on your controller’s screen.

 The temperature readings give you an idea of the progression of the heating process inside the kiln.
-If the thermocouple is too close to the clay, it won’t show an accurate rise in temperature and may lead you to believe that your kiln isn’t working correctly.
+If the thermocouple is too close to the clay, it won’t show an accurate temperature rise and may lead you to believe your kiln isn’t working correctly.

 Moreover, it won’t show you the correct drop in the temperature when the kiln shuts off.
 It’s important to place your pottery at least 2 inches away from the thermocouple to ensure an accurate temperature reading.